Nakajima quiver varieties in dimension four: Preliminaries

-where any vertex connected to $2$ on the right is balanced can only end up as some \(\mir(\D_m)\) or \(\mir(\E_{6,7,8})\). \end{lem} \begin{proof} Let \((\graph,\root)\) be a weighted graph with fixed unbalanced vertices that are connected in some way.
-Suppose that \(\root[i]=1\) has a neighbour satisfying \(\root[i+1]=2\) which needs to be balanced.
-Suppose is finished in some way as a chain, i.e. there are no cycles in \( \graph \) containing vertex $\root[i+1]$.
-Then if we take this balanced chain together with vertex $\root[i]$ it will form a completely balanced root.
-We know, however, by \cref{thm:classification_of_dim2} that these are given by $\ade$ of types $\A*, \D*, \E*$ and their multiples.
-Moreover, $\mir(\A)$ nor its multiples cannot contain both vertices of weight $1$ and $2$. \end{proof}
+\begin{lem} A finite chain of successive weights starting from \(1\), where every weight after \(1\) is balanced, has to terminate either as some \(\mir(\D)\) or \(\mir(\E)\). \end{lem} \begin{proof} Let \(\root\) be a dimension vector with fixed unbalanced vertices that are connected in some way.
+Suppose that \(\root[i]=1\) has a neighbour \(\root[i+1]=2\) which needs to be balanced.
+If \(\root\) terminates without cycles that containing \(i+1\), then taking this balanced chain along with \(i\) gives a completely balanced dimension vector (if considered separately from \(\root\)).
+We know, however, by \cref{thm:classification_of_dim2} that these are given by multiples of \(\mir(\ade)\).
+However, no multiple of $\mir(\A)$ can contain vertices of weight $1$ and $2$. \end{proof}